MandarGogate/av-challenge-website/challenge-data/scene-gen.md

 The mixes are built using different SNR levels that range from -10 dB to +10 dB.

 ### Creating the mix

 Once the target, masker and SNR are selected, random segments of the audio files are chosen to build the mix.

-### Data summary

-trainset:
-605 speakers / 113hrs (there is at least 9mins of data per speaker)
-devset:
-85 speakers / 9hrs (there is between 5 to 9mins of data per speaker)